jameskolean/gatsby-jameskolean-tech/_data/post/2021-08-08-publish-npm-local-npm-gitlab.md

 }
 ```

 Now we have something to publish, but we need an NPM account.
 Head over to https://www.npmjs.com/ and signup for a free account.
 Once you are signed in, choose the user icon dropdown in the upper right of the screen and select packages.
-Add an organization; mine is james-kolean.
-Edit package.json to include your organization in the name.
+Add an organization; mine is `james-kolean`.
+Edit `package.json` to include your organization in the name.
 Mine looks like this `"name": "@james-kolean/my-npm-module",`.
-The full package.json looks like this.
+The full `package.json` looks like this.

 ```json
 {